 (v) The Employer Bargaining Agency agrees to hold harmless and indemnify the Union and the Trustees against any liability incurred as a result of contributions made under Article 24.11 (i).

 24.12 The Employer and Union agree to abide by the Labour Relations Act and its Regulations as amended from time to time, including those provisions relating to the Construction Industry Secretariat.

+24.13 It is agreed by the parties that each member of the Industrial Contractors Association of Canada (ICAC) under the Provincial Employer Bargaining Agency will make a $0.01 per hour earned to the ICAC Industry Fund contribution for work performed under the Collective Agreement.

 ARTICLE 25 - GENERAL